 Letter of Recommendation has to be on headed paper

-How does a CV of a person who signs Letter of Recommendation look like?
-In general, this is a one-page document.
-In rare cases, you can attach up to 3 pages.
-The document must provide brief information and key facts about the person who recommends you as a future recipient of Tier 1 Exceptional Talent Visa (or Exceptional Promise Visa).
+How does a CV of a person who signs Letter of Recommendation looks like?
+In brief, this is a one-page document.
+Yes, it can be longer.
+But this is not good.
+This document provides brief information and key facts about the person who recommends you as a future recipient of Tier 1 Exceptional Talent Visa (or Exceptional Promise Visa).

-Sure, you can use any available trusted resource – LinkedIn, Company’s website or even a book or booklet to make this CV by yourself.
-This advice works for a case when it is not provided by your referee.
-Hence, you cannot ask about this favour directly.
+You can use any available trusted resource – LinkedIn, Company’s website or even a book or booklet to make this CV by yourself.
+This advice works for a case when it is not provided by your referee and you cannot ask about this favour directly.

 - Education, including a year of finish, degree (Bachelors, Masters, Ph.D., etc.), area of study and title of the educational institution;

 - Work experience with a focus on the latest place of work and the most relevant for your speciality.
-If you have space – provide one sentence of the description of the company or institution to give a general feeling of what business this entity is doing.
+If you have space, then act creatively.
+You can provide one sentence of the description of the company or institution.
+Just to give a general feeling of what business this entity is doing.

 - Extra-curriculum activities, which is related to your expertise and proof the high level of expertise of the signer.

 - Contact details (mobile phone, work phone, email, link to full bio or LinkedIn, etc.)